Zargath/azure-pipelines-dependency-track/README.md

 # Dependency Track for Azure DevOps Pipelines
 Azure DevOps extension for submitting BOM reports to Dependency-Track

-> Note: BOM files with Byte-Order-Marks are not supported by this extension.
-This is an issue with Depenedency Track prior to version 4.7.1.
-[See this issue for the Dependency Track fix](https://github.com/DependencyTrack/dependency-track/issues/2312) and [this issue for this extension.](https://github.com/gsoft-inc/azure-pipelines-dependency-track/issues/28)

 ## Parameters
 ### Base Settings
 | Name    | Id |      Description      |  Required |